Azure/bicep-types-az/README.md

 # bicep-types-az
 Bicep type definitions for ARM resources

+## Browsing available types
+See [/generated/index.md](./generated/index.md) for a searchable list of all the available types.
+You can view individual type definitions by clicking on api versions.

 ## Re-generating types from swagger
 1. Under [GitHub Actions](https://github.com/anthony-c-martin/bicep-types-az/actions), run the "Update Types" workflow on the main branch.
 Usually you'll want to leave the git ref input as "master" for this workflow.
 1. After ~2hrs, this action will generate a PR in this repo from a branch named `autogenerate`.
 1. To workaround [this issue](https://github.com/peter-evans/create-pull-request/issues/48), close the PR and open it to trigger Merge Validation to run.
 1. Merge the PR.
-Type differences can be reviewed by looking at the Markdown files in [/generated/docs](./generated/docs).
+Type differences can be reviewed by looking at the Markdown files in [/generated](./generated).

 ## Running generation locally
 1. Ensure you have a copy of the [azure-rest-api-specs](https://github.com/Azure/azure-rest-api-specs) repo checked out locally.